tsonverdi/longyway.com-Frontend-/README.md

-# Pick-Drive Car Rental Web App
+Rental Web App

-The Pick-Drive Car Rental application is a robust web-based platform designed to provide users to rent cars using various devices such as computers, phones, tablets, or mobile devices.
+This application is a robust web-based platform designed to provide users to rent cars using various devices such as computers, phones, tablets, or mobile devices.
 The application caters to different user roles, including unregistered users, customers, and administrators, each with specific functionalities.

 ## Key Features